 It has been 58 years since BREA was formed, and we are very proud of our progress!

 Major milestones include the passage of the International Persons Land Holding Act - 1993, which facilitated the holding of land by non-Bahamians and companies; The Real Estate Brokers and Salespersons Act - 1995, giving BREA the authority to license and register all brokers and salespersons in the Bahamas and products for a disciplinary committee; Bi-lateral agreements with the US Association of Realtors and the Realtor Association of Greater Miami and the Beaches and the long awaited achievement of the Multiple Listing Service in 1998.However, the program did not realize its full potential for many reasons and thus was later discontinued.
 However, the MLS was re-launched in 2008 under the Presidency of W. Larry Roberts and having over coming many obstacles and hurdles, the program is proven to be beneficial to the members and continues to grow.

-Un 2007 BREA also realized another milestone when it relocated its offices and established new headquarters by leasing a building in the Dowdeswell Street area.
+In 2007 BREA also realized another milestone when it relocated its offices and established new headquarters by leasing a building in the Dowdeswell Street area.
+Due to its rapid membership growth, the Association once saw the need to acquire more space and in 2013 relocated its office to its current location on Shirley Street in much larger facilities.
 The Association currently has three fulltime staff including a fulltime MLS Administrator.

 Over those years The Bahamas Real Estate Association has been fortunate to have outstanding leaders who have continued to uphold the high standards that the Real Estate Industry demands.
 Those who have served as BREA President from its inception include: (Some have served 2 terms.)

 Mr. Patrick Strachan (2 terms)

 Mr Franon Wilson